roomacarthur/the-tipsy-quiz/README.md

 ## Project Goals

-To provide a fun environment for people to partake in a pub-style quiz on their phone or other devices.
-Fun interactive Scoring system using local storage to keep track of peoples scores on a leader board.
+The Tipsy Quiz, is a fun interactive website where the user partakes in a pub like quiz, Questions covering multiple subjects including picture rounds.
+Take on the quiz solo or as a group and see how high you can score!

 ## User Experience